-What is an Asynchronous Interview?
+What is a One-Way Interview?

-Why do Companies Use One-Way Interviews?
+Why Do Companies Use One-Way Interviews?

 What are the Pros of One-Way Interviews?

 There are many benefits to one-way interviews for both the company hiring and the potential hire themselves.
-If you’re considering the use of pre-recorded interviews in your hiring process, here are the pros of one-way interviews:
+If you’re considering the use of asynchronous interviews in your hiring process, here are the pros of one-way interviews:

-Saves Time
+Saves time

 Widen your pool of candidates